-DS1: Maintaining a Prosperous Retail Centre
+DS1: A Prosperous Retail Centre

 The policy sets the general principles for delivering a prosperous retail centre, including uses in primary and secondary frontages.
-Three options are presented on how to manage Town Centre Primary Shopping Frontages.

 Focusing shopping facilities in one central location can help reduce peoples' need to travel.
 Therefore, these benefits related to reduced car use, aided by the fact the Central Area has good public transport access and is within easy walking and cycling distance from many peoples' homes.
 A diverse retail offer can also make the area attractive to visitors and be part of the economy.
 However, retail should be compatible with the size of the town and ideally not harm nearby towns ability to retain viable retail offer.